-Ten people from Taylor Wimpey Exeter swapped the comfort of their own homes for a night spent in sleeping bags and cardboard boxes.
+Up to 10 people from Taylor Wimpey in Exeter swapped the comfort of their own homes for a night spent in sleeping bags and cardboard boxes.

-Commenting on the experience, Colin said: "We're in the business of building houses, and having a safe and warm place to go home to at the end of the day is something the majority of us take for granted.
+Palmer said: "We're in the business of building houses, and having a safe and warm place to go home to at the end of the day is something the majority of us take for granted.
 We only had to spend one night sleeping rough, but this is the reality that thousands of young homeless people face on a regular basis, making the work that charities like The Amber Foundation and Centrepoint does to help them absolutely crucial."

-Charles Drew, Chief Executive of The Amber Foundation, said: 'Sleep Out is unique.
+Charles Drew, chief executive of The Amber Foundation, said: "Sleep Out is unique.
 Not only does it raise an amazing amount of money, it raises the issue of youth homelessness and gives a glimpse of what it's like to sleep out on the cold streets of Bristol and Exeter.
 Young people are doing this every night without the protection of security, a canopy keeping the rain off and hundreds of friends supporting them.

 This hard-hitting event was held in partnership with organisations across the country, including Centrepoint and The Rock Trust and St Basils.
-Eight cities, including London hosted their own Sleep Out 2012 events.
+Eight cities, including London, hosted their own Sleep Out 2012 events.
 With nine events in total, it is the first time that a national Sleep Out on this scale has ever been held.

 All nine events took place last night to raise awareness of youth homelessness, as well as vital funds for the charities involved.
 Together, the organisations aim to raise £500,000 nationally, and by joining forces they want to shine a spotlight on the issue of youth homelessness today.

 Some information contained herein may have changed since it was first published.
 SmartNewHomes strongly advises you to seek current legal and/or financial advice from a qualified professional.